Kee2u/Stock-Analysis/README.md

 # Stock-Analysis

 ## Overview of Project
-Steve is a recent finance graduate whose parents have invested in DAQO energy stock.
-The goal of this project was to see how well the stock compared to other clean energy stocks.
+Steve is a recent finance graduate whose parents have invested in DAQO New Energy Corporation stocks.
+The goal of this project was to measure the stocks performance as well as to look into other clean energy stocks to diversify their portfolio.

 I analyzed the stocks based on their past perfomance during 2017 and 2018.
 These were the metrics I used to measure performance:
   - How actively were they traded in the past?